History of same-sex unions: Policy of the early Christian Church and Middle Ages

-As did other philosophies and religions of the time, increasingly influential Christianity promoted marriage for procreative purposes.
-The teachings of the Talmud and Torah, and the Bible, were seen as specifically prohibiting the practices as contrary to nature and the will of the Creator, and a moral shortcoming.
+In the vein of other Ancient Roman philosophical traditions, the increasingly influential belief of Christianity promoted marriage for procreative purposes.
+The texts of the Talmud and Torah, and the Bible, They were wrongly used to justify persecution against queer people and homosexuality, such texts were seen as specifically prohibiting the practices, whose personal interpretation It placed the existence of these people and sex at risk, putting it in an exclusionary way as contrary to nature and the will of the Creator, and a moral shortcoming, something questionable, even in the texts.
+Texts were, at some point, taken out of context to justify homophobia and exclusion.
 Even after the passing of the Theodosian code the Christian emperors continued to collect taxes on male prostitutes until the reign of Anastasius (491–518).
 In the year 390, the Christian emperors Valentinian II, Theodoisus and Arcadius declared homosexual sex to be illegal and those who were guilty of it were condemned to be burned alive in front of the public.
 The Christian Emperor Justinian (527–565) made homosexuals a scapegoat for problems such as "famines, earthquakes, and pestilences."
-While homosexuality was tolerated in pre-Christian Rome, it was still nonetheless controversial.
-For example, arguments against same-sex relationships were included in Plutarch's Moralia.

-In pre-Christian Rome and Greece, there had been some debate on which form of sexuality was preferable.
-While many people seemed to not oppose bisexuality, there were those who preferred to be exclusively heterosexual or homosexual.
-For example, a debate between homosexual and heterosexual love was included in Plutarch's Moralia.

 Historian John Boswell claimed the 4th century Christian martyrs Saint Sergius and Saint Bacchus were united in the ritual of adelphopoiesis, which he calls an early form of religious same-sex marriage.

 After the Middle Ages in Europe, same-sex relationships were increasingly frowned upon and banned in many countries by the Church or the state.
-Nevertheless, Historian John Boswell argued that Adelphopoiesis, or brother-making, represented an early form of religious same-sex marriage in the Orthodox church.
-(However, the historicity of this interpretation is contested by the Greek Orthodox Church, and Boswell's scholarship critiqued as being of dubious quality by theologian Robin Darling Young.)
+Nevertheless, Historian John Boswell argued that adelphopoiesis, or brother-making, represented an early form of religious same-sex marriage in the Orthodox church.
 Alan Bray saw the rite of Ordo ad fratres faciendum ("Order for the making of brothers") as serving the same purpose in the medieval Roman Catholic Church.